ImgBotApp/InternetNL/detail/web/dnssec/valid/verdict/good_en.md

-Your domain is secure, because it has a valid DNSSEC signature.
+Your domain is secure, because its DNSSEC signature is valid.